zavolanlab/mirflowz/README.md

 ### Dependencies

-For improved reproducibility and reusability of the workflows, as well as an easy means to run them on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflows run inside their own containers.
+For improved reproducibility and reusability of the workflow, as well as an easy means to run them on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflow run inside their own containers.
 As a consequence, running this workflow has very few individual dependencies.
 It does, however, require the package manager [Conda][conda] and the container engine [Singularity][singularity] to be installed before you